[3.12] Sword & Board Scion | Cleave | League Starter, Budget, New-player friendly

 -*Atziri’s Promise Amethyst Flask can be swapped in for the regular Amethyst flask is you want, but you lose your bleeding removal

--**I always throw forbidden taste in slot 5 and swap it out if I need say a ruby or topaz flask for a specific boss.
+-**I usually throw forbidden taste in slot 5 and swap it out if I need say a ruby or topaz flask for a specific boss.

 I don’t have a ton of recommendations here other than the unique below, which is necessary.
 Prioritize attack speed, damage modifiers, and life.